-In working in partnership with Bristol City Council – we have empowered lesbian, gay, bisexual and transgender people to become actively involved in community life.
-We pride ourselves in challenging homophobia and transphobia in the wider community and help promote understanding of equality and inclusion of LGBT people.
+LGBT Bristol works in partnership with Bristol City Council to empower lesbian, gay, bisexual and transgender people to become actively involved in community life.
+We pride ourselves in challenging homophobia and transphobia in the wider community and helping to promote understanding of equality and inclusion of LGBT people.

-Diversity in Primary schools – we are applying for funding for a 5 yr project to work with Bristol primary schools to ensure:
+Diversity in Primary Schools – we working on a pilot with a Bristol primary schools to help provide :

-- that they have the tools, ability and confidence to teach LGBT diversity within the curriculum
+- the tools, ability and confidence to teach LGBT diversity within the curriculum

 - that they challenge homophobia and homophobic bullying

-- that each school has the opportunity to set us a support network for LGBT families, governors and staff
+- to set up a support network for LGBT families, governors and staff

 Walk Out (in partnership with Walk for Health)